SagaSkoyere/Sentencio-Audio-Condense/README.md

 ---

 ## Features
-- :hundred_points: Easy to use!
-Install and user-workflow for each folder for creation takes less than a minute.
+- :hourglass: Quick & easy to use!
+Install and the user-workflow for creation takes less than a minute.
 - :brain: **Neural voice detection** (via Silero VAD) for highly accurate accurate speech vs. non-speech identification.
 - :scissors: Trims down to **only speech** plus a brief buffer on either side of detected speech to preserve natural sentence flow and dialogue pacing.
 - :open_file_folder: **Bulk process entire folders** of audio/video files at once with a single command.